 Feb 15th, 1932 – Dec 30th, 2022

-Dr. Battaglia passed away December 30, 2022 in Denver, CO.
+Frederick (Fred) Battaglia, MD passed away December 30, 2022 in Denver, CO.
 Born in 1932 in Weehawken, New Jersey, he earned his B.S. at Cornell University (1953) and graduated from Yale University School of Medicine (1957).
-He completed his pediatric internship at Johns Hopkins University (1958) and then went on to study biochemistry under Sir Philip Randle at Cambridge (1958-59) and physiology in Dr. Donald Barron’s lab at Yale (1959-60).
+He completed his pediatric internship at Johns Hopkins University (1958) and then went on to study biochemistry under Sir Philip Randle at Cambridge (1958-59) and physiology in Professor Donald Barron, PhD’s lab at Yale (1959-60).
 He then returned to Johns Hopkins to finish his pediatric residency (1962).
 Upon completion, he spent two years in Puerto Rico at the National Institutes of Health-funded Laboratory of Perinatal Physiology (1962-64).

 Dr. Battaglia was appointed Assistant Professor of Pediatrics at Johns Hopkins (1963-65) and in 1965, he and his wife, Dr. Jane Donohue Battaglia, moved to the University of Colorado where he spent the remainder of his career.

-Among his many accomplishments, Dr. Battaglia created the Division of Perinatal Medicine at Colorado with Drs Giacomo Meschia (Apgar Awardee 1984) in physiology and Ed Makowski in obstetrics/gynecology.
-His honors include membership in the Institute of Medicine, E. Mead Johnson Award in Perinatal Medicine (1969), Virginia Apgar Award (1984), and the John Howland Medal (2004).
+Among his many accomplishments, Dr. Battaglia created the Division of Perinatal Medicine at Colorado with Drs Giacomo Meschia, MD (Apgar Awardee 1984) in physiology and Edgar (Ed) Makowski, MD in obstetrics/gynecology.
+His honors include membership in the Institute of Medicine, E. Mead Johnson Award in Perinatal Medicine (1969), American Academy of Pediatrics Virginia Apgar Award (1984), and the American Pediatric Society John Howland Award (2004).
 He also developed and implemented the Pediatric Scientist Development Program, which was established to help grow the number of pediatricians with expertise in basic research.

 Dr. Battaglia’s passion for perinatology led to the creation of the PRS, which he founded and served as secretary/treasurer and president.